Can a home computer help MS patients get better balance?

 Summary

 This study tested a home-based telerehabilitation system for veterans with multiple sclerosis.
 The system provided exercise instructions and tracked daily logs to help improve balance and mobility.
-The goal was to see if this approach was feasible and acceptable to patients.
+Fifty-one participants used the system to see if it was feasible and acceptable, with the goal of improving quality of life.

 Get updates